 How to share a highlight with your team

-Copy the link and share it with your team via an internal messenger or email.
+Copy the link and share it with any team member that has access to your Hotjar Organization.

 How to resolve highlights